Rafael Natal

-Rafael Natal Diniz Franca ([ʁafaˈew naˈtaw]) is a retired Brazilian mixed martial artist.
+Rafael Natal Diniz Franca ([ʁafaˈew naˈtaw]) is a Brazilian former mixed martial artist.
 A professional from 2005 until 2017, he is best known for his 17-fight stint competing for the UFC.

 Mixed martial arts career

 Background

 Natal started Brazilian Jiu-Jitsu and was eventually awarded his black belt by fifth degree black belt Vinicius Magalhães.
 Natal is also a professor (an instructor) at Renzo Gracie's academy in New York, where he trains with Márcio Cruz.

 Natal's professional MMA career began in smaller shows and he compiled a record of 6–0 - which included a victory over Danillo Villefort - before scoring a minor upset victory over Silmar Rodrigo via unanimous decision.

 Ring of Combat and Moosin

 Natal then joined Ring of Combat and made his promotional debut against Alexandre Moreno at Ring of Combat 23.
 Natal defeated him via KO in the first round.

 This was followed up by a submission win over Plinio Cruz at Ring of Combat 24, before Natal faced Victor O'Donnell at Ring of Combat 25.
 Natal lost to O'Donnell via doctor stoppage after round 1.

 At Ring of Combat 26, Natal was supposed to fight Sean Salmon.
 However, Salmon had to withdraw and was replaced by Allan Weickert.
 Weickert was no match for Natal, who picked up the submission victory after a rear naked choke.

 Natal then competed in Moosin: God of Martial Arts against The Ultimate Fighter 4 winner Travis Lutter.
 In a bout dominated by striking, Natal caught Lutter with an uppercut, giving him the KO victory in the first round.